wyfo/apischema/docs/data_model.md

 ## Custom types

-*apischema* can support almost all of your custom types in a few lines of code, using [conversion feature](conversions.md).
+*apischema* can support almost all of your custom types in a few lines of code, using the [conversion feature](conversions.md).
 However, it also provides a simple and direct way to support dataclass-like types, as presented [below](#dataclass-like-types-aka-object-types).

 Otherwise, when *apischema* encounters a type that it doesn't support, `apischema.Unsupported` exception will be raised.